operator-framework/java-operator-sdk/README.md

 - Updated Fabric8 client to version 5.4.0
 - It is now possible to configure the controllers to not automatically add finalizers to resources.
   See the `Controller` annotation documentation for more details.
+- Added the possibility to configure how many seconds the SDK will wait before terminating reconciliation threads when a shut down is requested

 #### Overview of the 1.8.0 changes